jpvantassel/python3-course/0_Getting_Started/installing_python.md

 Powershell (recommended) or Command Prompt on a Windows machine, and enter `python --version` you should see the name of the Python version that you selected in step 4.
-For example, if you downloaded Python 3.7.5 you should see `Python 3.7.5` printed to the console.
-If you do not see the correct version number or you get an error that the program `python` cannot be found, this means that either the installation was not sucessful or that Python was not added to the path, refer to step 6.
-If this is the case uinstall the software and repeat the above steps, paying special attention to follow all of the directions.
+For example, if you downloaded Python 3.7.5 you should see `Python 3.7.5` printed to the console. _Note: If you do not see the correct version number or you get an error that the program `python` cannot be found, this means that either the installation was not sucessful or that Python was not added to the path, refer to step 6.
+If this is the case uninstall the software and repeat the above steps, paying special attention to follow all of the directions._

 9. Enjoy!